 Thursday is our packing day for our weekend trips.
-It’s the day all our gear and supplies get loaded so we can simply get in and go.
-With all our gear loaded, we called to see how many spots were available.
+It’s the day all our gear and supplies get loaded so we can just get in and go.
+With all our gear packed, we called to see how many spots were available.
 It’s our first time going to Watoga, and we now have made our first mistake.
 We wanted the Riverside Campground, but all spots are reservable, and all have been reserved.
-The second campsite is Beaver Creek which is located across from Watoga’s North Bound Entrance, and it’s a first-come-first-serve site.
-So, with fingers crossed and a small backup plan to stay at Seneca State Forest, we hit the road for another outdoor weekend.
+The second campsite is Beaver Creek which is located across from the Watoga’s North Bound Entrance, and it’s a first-come-first-serve site.
+So, with fingers crossed and a small backup plan to stay at Seneca State Forest, we hit the road for another outdoors weekend.

 We finally arrived at Watoga.
 Worrying about no camping spots at Beaver Creek was a concern we didn’t need.
 Beaver Creek looked sadly forgotten and us wanting to make the best of our trip decided we needed to make a location change.
 Maybe an opening at Riverside came available.
 They are calling for rain all weekend.
 Wonder if they have any cabins available?

-This evening has been met by multiple rain storms, and as I type this, you can hear the rain hitting the canopy we placed over our picnic table and occasionally when a leaves capacity is met a large water droplet will fall making the sound of a kernel of popcorn popping off our tent.
+This evening has been met by multiple rainstorms, and as I type this, you can hear the rain hitting the canopy we placed over our picnic table and occasionally when a leaves capacity is met a giant water droplet will fall making the sound of a kernel of popcorn popping off our tent.
 In the distance, you can hear little peeper tree frogs calling out and the sound of a waterfall.

 Setting up camp today was a wet experience.
 We laid a tarpaulin on the saturated ground and set our tent up on it.
 We covered the back, West Side, of our tent facing any new approaching storms.
 Not zipping our lower doors, the rain collected and pooled on the lower side of our tent.
 We ended up with one soaked pillow and sleeping bag.
 Not too bad for mistake number two of our trip.